“Unfortunately, when you wait for the consumer to change the dynamics then probably it is far too late to save the system.“

 These might be considered “positive” activism or even “social justice activism”.

-However, it is worth remembering that companies are politically active all the time, and those of us involved in sustainability and responsibility may perceive many of these activities as being positive, or problematic/ indicative of the use of power for political ends.
+However, it is worth remembering that companies are politically active all the time, and those of us involved in sustainability and responsibility may perceive many of these activities as being either positive or problematic/ indicative of the use of power for political ends.

 Examples of the types of activities in which companies may be involved include: